TANZANIA JUNE 2019: Borehole update from our International Team

 It's back to work again now after a lovely weekend away in Tarangire and Manyara Game Parks.
 We saw plenty, even lions relaxing high up in trees.
 It was a long drive but well worth it.

-This morning we went back to Mwanga where we visited the Rotary Club last Sunday.
-They are a fairly new club who are very enthusiastic and would very much like to be involved in a project in their area with Haddenham.
+This morning we went back to Mwanga Rotary we visited last Sunday.
+They are a fairly new and are very enthusiastic and would very much like to be involved in a project in their area with Haddenham Rotary.

 We were met by Rotarian Lucy Samba who took us first to Kisangara Primary School.
 This quite large school has a class of about 8 disabled children but it is thought that there are probably up to 50 disabled children in the area who, at the moment, are receiving no education.
 The range of disabilities is wide but a great number of parents will not bring their children to the school because they fear they will be mocked by the normal children.